ved-editor/ved/CONTRIBUTING.md

 *First off, thank you for your interest in contributing to the project!
 This guide will show you how to make your first code contribution*

-## Discord server
+## (Optional) Step 0: Discord server

-We have a [discord server](https://discord.gg/V3zPQn8) for meetings and general project discussion.
+We have a [discord server](https://discord.gg/V3zPQn8) for team meetings and general project discussion.

-## Setting up your environment
+## Step 1: Set up your Environment

-You will need Git, Pipenv and FFmpeg installed on your system.
+You will need Git, Pipenv and [FFmpeg](https://ffmpeg.org/download.html) installed on your system.

 First [fork the repository](https://github.com/ved-editor/ved/fork).
 Then, clone your fork and enter it:
 ```